 Teen Court is a voluntary program for students age 12-18 that received a citation.
-Offenders are allowed to resolve their citation by performing community service and participating in Teen Court.
+Offenders are allowed to resolve their citation by participating in Teen Court.
 If the offender successfully completes the program the citation will be dismissed.
-To request Teen Court, the defendant and a parent or guardian must appear before the Municipal Court Judge.
-To set a court date, the defendant and a parent or guardian must appear within 14 calendar days of the citation date at the clerk's office.
+To request Teen Court, the defendant and a parent or guardian must appear on the appearance date.

 Dismissals - See dismissals